 - Summer Squash

-All you need is a sunny spot, strong containers, and good soil.
-And the best part is, container gardens and raised bed gardens require significantly less work than a full garden plot.
+When it comes to gardening, all you need is a sunny spot, sturdy containers with drainage, and good-quality soil.
+The best part is container gardens, and raised bed gardens require significantly less work than a full garden plot.
 Let’s take a look at what you need.

 Containers or Raised Beds for a Baby Food Garden